By Afra Nariman

 The numerous real-life photographs, videos and informative dialogue makes Da 5 Bloods extremely educational, political and relevant.
 Often times, history, as it is taught in the classroom, ignores, forgets to mention or just skips over much of the truth.
 To fill in the gaps of history, we rely on art.
 Spike Lee is a staple in politically educational films.
 In Da 5 Bloods, his presence is felt deeply, both in the script and it’s production.
 His mind dictates the film’s arch and multiple meaningful messages.
 The story of the countless African American soldiers who fought in Vietnam is one of the details of history that we are often not told in full.
 Lee’s Da 5 Bloods provides a necessary portrayal of that reality, as well as highlights the tragedies and long lasting negative impacts that inherently come with war, especially a war like this one.

 This film can be watched and thoroughly enjoyed as an action/adventure film about four friends on a hunt for a long lost treasure.
 The film’s production is superb, the scenery is immersive — it’s possible to watch the film that way and love it… The fact that it has so much underlying depth to it makes it that much greater.
 Da 5 Bloods is a film about family, brotherhood, and the consequences and sufferings that war entails.
 It highlights a side of the Vietnam war that we have not been exposed to nearly enough in cinema.
-Delroy Lindo’s performance as the broken and ailing Vietnam Veteran on the brink of a collapse into madness and chaos is especially spectacular.
-His acting performance and this film as a whole will be remembered, appreciated and enjoyed for years to come.
-Like many of Spike Lee’s best films, it will stand the test of time.
+Delroy Lindo’s performance as the broken and ailing Vietnam Veteran on the brink of a collapse into madness and chaos is especially spectacular — and is likely the strongest aspect of the film.